Christmas decorations put out? Check. Holiday cards sent? Check. Ugly Christmas sweater found? Check. Gifts bought and wrapped? …

 - Cyber Monday and Other Sales – Who needs the insanity of Black Friday when you can get great deals without the hassle on Cyber Monday?
 Make sure you take advantage of online deals by looking for promotional codes, which you can find by googling, receiving emailed newsletters from trusted sites, and sometimes even from banners on the site you’re already on!

 - When in Doubt, Buy a Gift Card! – Not sure what your loved one wants for Christmas?
 Order a gift card!
-This rule is applicable for all shoppers during the holidays, even if you prefer not to shop online.
+This rule applies to all shoppers during the holidays, even if you prefer not to shop online.